Devi Dja: 1930: Dardanella

-American citizenship

 In 1947, Dja met Sutan Sjahrir who, as prime minister, was leading the Indonesian delegation to the United Nations in New York to fight for international recognition of Indonesia's independence.
 He introduced her to the American public as an ambassador for Indonesian culture, resulting in her name becoming increasingly known in the US.
 In 1951, she became an American citizen, believed to be the first Indonesian woman to be naturalized.
 This might have been done in order to protect her from possible deportation in light of her friendship with the Indonesian communist, Lari Bogk, who had been in the US supporting Indonesian seamen and port workers who were refusing to load supplies destined for the Dutch East Indies colonial government.
-After her husband's death she still performed, together with the few remaining Dardanella group members.
+After her husband's death, she continued to perform, together with the few remaining Dardanella group members.

-She married Acee Blue Eagle, a Native American artist, but the marriage was short-lived, allegedly because he did not like her continuing to interact with Indonesians in America.
-After they divorced, she moved to Los Angeles, but failed to break into the movie industry, obtaining only a few bit parts, despite establishing friendships with stars such as Greta Garbo, Carry Cooper, Bob Hope, Dorothy Lamour, and Bing Crosby.
+She married Acee Blue Eagle, a Native American artist, but the marriage was short-lived, allegedly because he did not like her continuing to interact with Indonesians in the US.
+After they divorced, she moved to Los Angeles, but failed to break into the movie industry, obtaining only a few bit parts, despite establishing friendships with stars such as Greta Garbo, Gary Cooper, Bob Hope, Dorothy Lamour, and Bing Crosby.
 Her main difficulty in getting employment was her poor spoken English.
-She then married an Indonesian, Ali Assan, six years her junior, with whom she had a daughter, Ratna Assan.
+She then married an Indonesian, Ali Assan, six years her junior, with whom she had a daughter, Ratna Assan in 1954.
 Again, the marriage was short-lived.

 Dja continued to work in California, performing and teaching Indonesian dancing, for a time having her own dance school in the Vermont area of Los Angeles.
-She was represented by the agent Raymond D. Bowman who specialized in “world music” and jazz performers.
+She was represented by the agent Raymond D. Bowman who specialized in "world music" and jazz performers.
 When the first Indonesia president, Sukarno, visited the US she met with him and on a visit to Indonesia she was received by him at the State Palace.
 He tried to persuade her to give up her US citizenship, but this would have made work in the US difficult.
-In 1960 she teamed up with modern dance pioneer, Ruth St. Denis, to present the first Balinese shadow puppet play in the United States.
+In 1960, she teamed up with modern dance pioneer, Ruth St. Denis, to present the first Balinese shadow puppet play in the United States.

+Filmography

-Death
+Death and legacy

-Dja died of cancer in Los Angeles on 19 January 1989 and was buried in Forest Lawn Memorial Park (Hollywood Hills).
-Two books have been written about her: Gelombang Hidupku: Dewi Dja dari Dardanella (My Life’s Wave: Devi Dja of Dardanella) by Ramadhan Karta Hadimadja, and Standing Ovations: Devi Dja, Woman of Java by Leona Merrin.
+Dja died at Northridge Hospital in Northridge, Los Angeles, on January 19, 1989, from cancer at the age of 74.
+She was buried in Forest Lawn Memorial Park (Hollywood Hills).
+Two books have been written about her: Gelombang Hidupku: Dewi Dja dari Dardanella (My Life's Wave: Devi Dja of Dardanella) by Ramadhan Karta Hadimadja, and Standing Ovations: Devi Dja, Woman of Java by Leona Merrin.
 Both biographies are based on interviews with Dja.